When is the Best Time to Visit?

 Enjoy the free, nightly laser show and music extravaganza, Symphony of Lights.
 To centre oneself, free Tai Chi classes are held on the Tsim Sha Tsui harbour front overlooking Hong Kong Island or up on The Peak, courtesy of the tourist board.

-Hong Kong is a prime shopping destination for all kinds of treasures - electronics, clothes, jewellery, Chinese handicrafts.
+Take a cheap flight to Hong Kong and visit a prime shopping destination for all kinds of treasures - electronics, clothes, jewellery, Chinese handicrafts.
 If your heart desires it, you'll find it somewhere in Hong Kong.
 After the shopping, the fine dining and lively nightlife will absorb any traveller for a short spell.
 However, it's a misconception that Hong Kong is just a city-break destination, diverting enough for a stopover.

 Beyond the city, there are more than 260 islands to explore.
 Disneyland is on Lantau, Cheung Chau hosts a Bun Festival in May, and Lamma is a very popular spot with locals.

 Hong Kong can be visited at any time of year but autumn (October to November) and spring (March and May) are when the weather is most pleasant with average high temperatures around 24 to 28 degrees.
 From May to September it can be quite hot and humid, with average high temperatures around 30 degrees Celsius with 95 per cent humidity.
 It can also rain heavily during this period, for all these reasons picking up cheap flights to Honk Kong may be rare.

 Public transport is good in Hong Kong and getting around easy.

 Rail: There are two types of trains, the Mass Transit Railway (MTR), which primarily runs underground and has six lines.
 This is fast and efficient and also connects the airport to downtown.
 Overground trains run on the Kowloon-Canton railway, which is mainly used by commuters.